mintere/handbook/CONDUCT.md

 - All Mintere client meetings and communications between clients and Mintere team members
 - The Mintere Basecamp account

-Team members: Please remember that even your behavior outside of times when you're directly representing Mintere often reflects on our company and community.
-As an employee or member of Mintere, any action that violates this Code that could reflect poorly on Mintere may be treated as a violation, regardless of where it occurs.
+**Team members:** Please remember that even your behavior outside of times when you're directly representing Mintere often reflects on our company and community.
+As an employee or member of Mintere, any action in violation of this Code that could reflect poorly on Mintere may be treated as a violation, regardless of where it occurs.

 ## Values

 These are the values to which people in our community should aspire.

+Remember: These are not hard and fast rules, and we don't expect you to be perfect all the time.
+If you're acting in good faith and accidentally break one of these, we won't find you in violation of the Code of Conduct, except in severe cases, such as if your behavior is part of a pattern or creates a hostile environment.

 - Be friendly and welcoming
 - Be patient
 - Remember that people have varying communication styles and that not everyone is using their native language (meaning and tone can be lost in translation).
 - Be thoughtful
 - Productive communication requires effort.
 Think about how your words will be interpreted.
 - Remember that sometimes it is best to refrain entirely from commenting.